Cloture: History

 On 24 January 1881, the second Gladstone ministry attempted to move the first reading of the Protection of Person and Property Bill, a controversial response to the Irish agrarian disturbances known as the Land War.
-The Irish Parliamentary Party (IPP) under Charles Stewart Parnell responded with the most extreme example of its policy of obstructionism by filibuster; after two sittings lasting 22 hours and then 41 hours, the Speaker of the Commons, Henry Brand simply refused to recognise any further IPP MPs wishing to speak, and in the early hours of 2 February 1881 he put the motion, which was passed.
-The IPP MPs objected that this was an abuse by the speaker of their rights as members, and the government responded by formalising the process as an amendment to the standing orders, moved by Gladstone on 3 February 1881:
+The Irish Parliamentary Party (IPP) under Charles Stewart Parnell responded with the most extreme example of its policy of obstructionism by filibuster.
+After two sittings lasting 22 hours and then 41 hours, the Speaker of the Commons, Henry Brand simply refused to recognise any further IPP MPs wishing to speak.
+In the early hours of 2 February 1881 he put the motion, which was passed.
+The IPP MPs objected that this was an abuse by the speaker of their rights as members.
+The government responded by formalising the process as an amendment to the standing orders, moved by Gladstone on 3 February 1881:

 Gladstone described it as "a subject of considerable novelty, and of the extremest gravity", and many Irish members objected and were suspended from the House before the amendment motion was moved.

-In 1882, Gladstone proposed a major overhaul of the rules of procedure, and on 20 February debate began on the first resolution, on "putting the question".
-The session beginning in November 1882 was devoted entirely to the new rules, and the motion on putting the question was passed, after 19 days' debate, on 10 November 1882:
+In 1882, Gladstone proposed a major overhaul of the rules of procedure.
+On 20 February debate began on the first resolution, on "putting the question".
+The session beginning in November 1882 was devoted entirely to the new rules.
+The motion on putting the question was passed, after 19 days' debate, on 10 November 1882:

 The rule was invoked only twice by Gladstone's ministry, and the second Salisbury ministry secured its amendment, after six days' debate, on 1 March 1887:

 By 1909, the closure was applicable in committees and to motions as well as in the house and to bills.

 In 2000, the Select Committee on the Modernisation of the House of Commons recommended discontinuing the use of allocation of time motions for bills, and instead passing a programme motion to make a programme order.
 This was accepted by the Commons on 7 November 2000.
-One of the Cameron–Clegg coalition's most significant parliamentary defeats was in 2012, on the programme motion for the House of Lords Reform Bill 2012; some rebel MPs agreed with the substance of the bill but felt not enough time had been allocated to its debate.
+One of the Cameron–Clegg coalition's most significant parliamentary defeats was in 2012, on the programme motion for the House of Lords Reform Bill 2012.
+Some rebel MPs agreed with the substance of the bill but felt not enough time had been allocated to its debate.